woodpecker-ci/woodpecker/docs/docs/30-administration/22-backends/40-kubernetes.md

 ### nodeSelector

-Specify the label which is used to select the node where the job should be executed.
+Specifies the label which is used to select the node on which the job will be executed.

-Labels defined here will be appended to a list already containing "kubernetes.io/arch".
+Labels defined here will be appended to a list which already contains `"kubernetes.io/arch"`.
-By default the pod will use "kubernetes.io/arch" inferred from top-level "platform" setting which is deducted from the agents' environment variable CI_SYSTEM_PLATFORM.
+`"kubernetes.io/arch"` is inferred from the agents' environment variable `CI_SYSTEM_PLATFORM`.
-To overwrite this, you need to specify this label in the `nodeSelector` section of the `backend_options`.
+Without a manual overwrite, builds will be randomly assigned to the runners and inherit their respective architectures.

-See the [kubernetes documentation](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#nodeselector) for more information on about the `nodeSelector` setting.
+To overwrite this, one needs to set the label in the `nodeSelector` section of the `backend_options`.

-A practical example is when you are running a matrix-build and you want to delegate specific elements of the matrix to run on a certain architecture.
+A practical example for this is when running a matrix-build and delegating specific elements of the matrix to run on a specific architecture.
-In this case, define an arbitrary key in the matrix section of the respective matrix element:
+In this case, one must define an arbitrary key in the matrix section of the respective matrix element:

 ```yml
 matrix: